What Should Your Athlete Be Doing This Summer?

 One of the things that Sterling does is work with players to help them understand how their thoughts before and during a game can impact their feelings and how those emotions can change their performance on the field.

 Most youth soccer coaches aren’t qualified to delve into this level of sports psychology and they definitely don’t have time to spend on it because they have so many technical and tactical topics to focus on.

 The best way for a player to understand the emotional/mental part of the game is to work with a professional like Sterling who can help them not only understand their emotions on the field but also channel them towards better performance.

 For example, after a player makes a mistake during a game.
-She teaches them “transition thoughts” that can help them switch from a negative mindset to positive.
-At some point you’ve probably seen a player who made a critical error like missing a penalty kick or making a defensive mistake to let in a goal and couldn’t seem to recover from it.
+She teaches them “transition thoughts” that can help them switch from a negative mindset to positive one.
+At some point, you’ve probably seen a player who made a critical error like missing a penalty kick or making a defensive mistake to let in a goal and couldn’t seem to recover from it.

 Their head goes down and their level of play diminishes because they’re hung up on the error and all the emotions that come with it.
 Sterling gives them cues to help them shift from a “bad place” mentally to a state where their emotions aren’t clouding their judgment.